Mouhamedmbodj/seydinamouhamadoumbodj_6_20092021/README.md

 "nodemon": "^2.0.12"

 ## Usage ##
-in the back-end folder create an image folder in the back-end folder create an .env file in the .env file create a value DB_CONNECTION='your database mongo db' in your terminal run "nodemon server"
+"in the back-end folder create an image folder".
+"in the back-end folder create an .env file".
+"in the .env file create a value DB_CONNECTION='your database mongo db'".
+"in your terminal run 'nodemon server'".